fabcolonna/polito-cas-landtiger-lib/README.md

 - `lib-rel.sh`: sets up a new Release on GitHub, by creating a new tag, pushing it to the remote repository, and uploading the `.lib`, which is then deleted from the local machine.
 - `doxy-up.sh`: generates the Doxygen documentation and pushes it to the `gh-pages` branch, which is automatically deployed as a GitHub Page.
 The documentation is available by clicking on the badge at the top of this README.

+>**Note**: I use a Mac for development, so the scripts are written in bash.
+I'll provide a PS1 version of them in the future for Windows users.

 ## Current status of the project

 The library currently supports the following peripherals.
 More complex interfaces will be described more in depth in the dedicated sections below.